vmlaker/mpipe/doc/source/examples3.rst

 .. image:: filter.png
    :align: center

-Implementing the solution is easy: wrap the original pipeline into a :mod:`~mpipe.FilterStage` of a second pipeline:
+Implementing the solution is easy.
+Simply wrap the original stage into a :mod:`~mpipe.FilterStage`:

 .. container:: source-click-above